 Now in its 23rd year, Bharat Times (BT) was founded in 1997 to coincide with Golden Jubilee celebrations of India’s Independence, giving the Indian Australian population a genuine platform to express their views and thereby making their contribution to the mainstream Australian society.
 Since then, BT has been serving the needs of all Indians and Indian Australians who have chosen to adopt Australia as their home or place of short (temporary) stay, voicing their concerns to echo in respective State and Federal Parliaments.

-BT has a team of committed writers and journalists who have been tirelessly contributing for more than a decade to provide that platform and a publication which is food for thought.
+BT has a team of committed writers and journalists who have been tirelessly contributing for more than two decades to provide that platform and a publication which is food for thought.

-Today, BT prides itself of being the FIRST Australian Indian publication Down Under complete with its body, soul and mind – providing a voice and direction which is uniquely significant to the Australian Indian community’s exigent requirements.
+Today, BT prides itself of being the FIRST Australian Indian publication in Australia, complete with its body, mind and soul – providing a voice and direction which is uniquely significant to the Australian Indian community’s exigent requirements.